benwerd/technology-assessment/Rubric.md

 - Has the vendor been used to undermine a free and fair election anywhere in the world?
 - Has the vendor been used in a genocide, war, or otherwise as a part of intentional loss of human life?
 - Is this vendor involved in forced deportations, surveillance, or prosecutions for seeking reproductive healthcare?
+- Has the vendor used pirated content as part of its work, e.g. to train a neural network?

 ## Cost